Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Node_Card_Power_Management.md

 which is presented by the nC.
 The Control resource presents the various power management capabilities for the node and any associated accelerator cards.

-Each node has one or more power control resource that can be modified:
+Each node has one or more power control resources that can be modified:

 * Node power control (host CPU and memory)
 * Accelerator power control (one resource per accelerator connected to the node)